mdekstrand/cs533-web/glossary.md

     Naïve Bayes is a good baseline model for many text classification tasks.
     It is implemented (for arbitrarily many classes) by {py:class}`sklearn.naive_bayes.MultinomialNB`, and introduced in {video}`week12:classifying-text`.

+Null hypothesis
+    A formalization of the idea of “no effect”, used for {term}`null hypothesis significance testing <null hypothesis significance test>` and typically denoted $H_0$.
+See {term}`p-value`.

+Null hypothesis significance test
+    A significance test that assesses whether the data provide evidence to reject the {term}`null hypothesis` $H_0$ in favor of an alternate hypothesis
+    $H_a$.
+This is typically done by computing a {term}`p-value`, the probability of seeing an effect at least as large as the one observed if the null hypothesis is true, and rejecting the null hypothesis if this probability is sufficiently small.

 Objective Function
     A function describing a model's performance that is used as the goal for learning its parameters.
     This can be a **loss function** (where the goal is to minimize it) or a **utility function** (which should be maximized).